McGarry-A/job-hack-2-frontend/README.md

 > Build form DONE
 > Error handling in form DONE
 > Modal that feedsback when you submit Email DONE
-> Email JS to personal email when someone fills the form
+> Email JS to personal email when someone fills the form DONE

 Register:
 > Build Register page DONE